carpentries-incubator/lc-litsearchr/_episodes/04-create-a-working-directory.md

 > ## Exercise
 >
 ~~~
+Let's practice setting up your working directory.

-# set your working directory to wherever you saved the data files for this webinar
+To set up your working directory you'll need to find where you saved the folder for this lesson.

+On a Windows/PC: Try searching your documents folder for "library carpentry".
+Once you find the folder (not the R Project) open it.
+Right click over the R Project and select "Properties".
+Now you can see what the location path of this folder looks like on your computer.

 setwd("C:/Wherever you saved the files/library-carpentry")
 ~~~
 >